 - The couple to be married or forming a Civil Partnership will be required to have a pre-ceremony interview at the venue prior to the ceremony starting, to ensure the legal schedule contains the correct information for the registration.

 - Contact details will be taken and the numbers in your party to comply with the government track and trace policy – If you or any member of your party become unwell after your ceremony, it is your duty to inform this office by ringing 0161 793 2500.

 Arriving for your ceremony

-- The maximum of 15 people will only be permissible if the venue can ensure all persons can be socially distant.
-You should confirm with the venue the total number of people allowed as you may find this could be less than 15.
+- You should confirm with the venue the total number of people allowed as you may find this could be less than you have planned for.

 - Children (including babies and toddlers) will count towards your allowance of guests.
 They must not roam the ceremony room and on government advice, small children are to be held at all times by an adult of the same household.

 - Any additional guests that arrive will not be permitted entrance to the ceremony and will not be allowed entrance to the ceremony room

 - Guests should arrive no later than 20 minutes prior to the allocated ceremony time and will be guided into ceremony room according to the specific venue requirements.

 - You should speak to your venue to see if it is permissible to be given away or organise walking down the aisle after all guests have arrived.